High-Performance-Computing/Project/MobileNetArchitecture.md

 ![](Separable_Convolution.png)

-The concepts of bottleneck convolutions and expansion convolutions are illustrated below.
-The diagonally hatched block do not contain non-linearities.
-The lightly colored block indicates the beginning of the next block.
+<p align="justify"> The concepts of bottleneck convolutions and expansion convolutions are illustrated below.
+The diagonally hatched block do not contain
+non-linearities.
+The lightly colored block indicates the beginning of the next block. </p>

 ![](BottleNeckConvolution.png)